dafny-lang/rfcs/0003-for-each.md

 These features are largely and obviously inspired by the existing features in Dafny for quantification of one or more variables.

-Sequence comprehensions bear a strong resemblance to list comprehensions in Python.
+Sequence comprehensions bear a strong resemblance to list comprehensions in Python. *** TODO ***

+JMatch!

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions